Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 It was appropriate that here we were, at the end of our day twelve on the Camino Primitivo, in the town of Lavacolla, a place for reflection.
 As we spent our evening, alone together, the two of us talked extensively on what our journey meant and how it had impacted us.

 We were both so very grateful that we had the ability, the time and the resources to even make such a journey a possibility.
 For us, gratitude was indeed wrapped up in happiness and wonder!
-Our entire journey was filled with happiness and wonder, despite the many hardships, the body pains and the culture unfamiliarities.
+Our entire journey was filled with happiness and wonder, despite the many hardships, the body pains and the cultural unfamiliarities.

 Both Rich and I were amazed as we reflected on how much this Camino brought so many of us together in a way that could never have happened otherwise.
 While we both walked together the whole way, or mostly with other pilgrims, we were able to experience the inner journey as well.